Watch Will in our Security video below.

-Weekly Managers meeting with Dr Robert Organ ensure everyone is up to date with the various activities.
+Weekly Managers meetings ensure everyone is up to date with the various activities.

-I will then check in with the teams I am responsible for - Laboratory,Workshop, and Registration of new customers to ensure the smooth running of these departments, although due to the high experience levels within them, this tends to happen without any involvement from me!
+I will then check in with the teams I am responsible for to ensure the smooth running of the departments, although due to the high experience levels within them, this tends to happen without any involvement from me!

 The rest of the week is then project dependent, discussions around the latest IT project, analysis for the board, maintaining our UKAS accreditation.

 What has been your career highlight to date?